hashgraph/hedera-services/platform-sdk/docs/proposals/001-merkle-state-api/001-merkle-state-api.md

 ## Implementation and delivery plan

-- Move State API implementation classes from `swirlds-platform-core` to `swirlds-state-impl`.
+- Move State API implementation classes from `swirlds-platform-core` to `swirlds-state-api`.
 - Refactor `PlatformState` into a singleton.
 Migrate the data.
-- Move `MerlkeHederaState` to `swirlds-state-impl`
+- Move `MerlkeHederaState` to `swirlds-state-api`